Family Chore Chart for Multiple Kids & Command Center

 Do you need a Chore Chart for Multiple Kids also?
 At the start of every school year, I look for ways to get our schedules, school work, paperwork, and lives in general, more organized.

 In the past, I’ve tried things that didn’t really stick or were too complicated for longevity.
 But this time I created a space that has worked well for my family for the duration of the school year, and I really don’t think I’ll change a thing after the (quickly approaching) summer is over.

-This command center is simple enough for anyone to do on their own, and really not expensive, either.
+This family chore chart and command center is simple enough for anyone to do on their own, and really not expensive, either.
 Plus, it works well for any family size!

 **This post may contains affiliate links to products we recommend.
 If you purchase something from this page, we may receive a small percentage of the sale at no extra cost to you**